 Once you've got this solid base, you need to create a hiring system that ensures A Players continue to be recruited.
 Apply a sales mentality to this process.
 Ensure every aspect of the candidate experience is managed.
 Be obsessive.
 When I was MD of Peer 1 in Southampton, I decided that hiring decisions should be made by someone who hadn't met the candidate.
-The hiring manager would take the Gallup Strengths Assessment, the CV, interview notes and a picture the candidate had drawn, off the cuff, to represent what motivated and inspired them.
+The hiring manager would take into consideration the Gallup Strength Assessment, the CV, interview notes and a picture the candidate had drawn, off the cuff, to represent what motivated and inspired them.
 The decision was made based on whether this person would fit with our purpose, core values and make a cultural contribution.
-Don't hire people who aren't going to make a difference, rather raise the average within the firm.
+Don't hire people who aren't going to make a difference, rather take a decision to raise the average within the firm.